-As I explained how to do in family budgets my husband and I figured out all of our expenses.
+As I explained how to do in family budgets, my husband and I figured out all of our expenses.
 We looked at all of our fixed expenses and all of our variable expenses, and in looking at expenses we realized a few things.

 - The only debt we had were our cars and our house.

-- The baby would cost us additional monies.
+- The baby would cost us additional money.
 Then we added in the cost of child care.
 This when things got interesting.
 Financially if things had stayed the same and we added in our child care expenses our 2nd income profit would be cut in half.
 If we had twins or a second child later, child care expenses would have caused us to lose money.